3 Days in Hallyeohaesang National Park, South Korea

 Day 3: Namhae Island Hiking

-Sea Love Pension has a wonderful abalone porridge (전복죽, "jon boke juke") restaurant, so we eat a hearty breakfast and head out for today's hike in Silk Mountain (금산, "geum san").
+Sea Love Pension has a wonderful abalone porridge (전복죽, "jon boke juke") restaurant.
+Even if you don’t stay at Sea Love Pension, I highly recommend a hearty breakfast here.
+The food is wonderful!.
+It will provide you good fuel for your hike today in the Silk Mountain (금산, "geum san").

 Note: Korean words often have chinese roots.
 The term "geum" 금 can mean gold 金 or it can mean silk 錦, depending on the original chinese character.
 In this case, the chinese character for silk is used.
 Geum San 錦山 = Silk Mountain (not gold).